wkumari/draft-wkumari-dhc-capport/README.md

    have with captive portals; it is designed to be used in larger solutions.

-   [ Ed note (remove): This document basically informs a client that it is behind a captive portal, and where to contact the captive portal.
-   It does not remove the need for clients to probe for CPs, it merely speeds up and simplifies discovery.
-It is not a captive portal interaction protocol - that will be developed in another document - see the CP mailing list: https://www.ietf.org/mailman/listinfo/ captive-portals.
-It is expected that this protocol will include things like a way to determine how much time is remaining, how to re- authenticate, when the CP has been satisfied, etc. ]

    [ Ed note (remove): This document is being developed in github: https://github.com/wkumari/draft-wkumari-dhc-capport . ]